makiftutuncu/as/README.md

 case class Book(id: BookId, authorId: AuthorId, name: BookName)
 ```

 Now our types are fine-tuned so that they will have correct values and we are forced to check everything at compile time.
+Applying an `A` to an `A As B` returns an `Either[E, B]`.
+In other words, object construction can fail and this is reflected to types.
+Since we have `Either`s, it's easy to combine them.

 ```scala
 import dev.akif.As